kgeorgieva/cilib.github.com/_posts/2012-04-23-niching-makeover-part-1.md

 Here `solution` is composed with `fitnessThreshold`.
 An algorithm from the list is passed to `solution` which returns an `OptimisationSolution` which gets passed to `fitnessThreshold(0.5)` which determines if the solution is less than 0.5.
-The result is a list algorithms whose best solution is less than 0.5.
+The result is a list of algorithms whose best solution is less than 0.5.
 If one forgets most of their grammar rules it almost reads like English :)

 One thing most people will notice is that the specification can get very verbose.
 This is a consequence of using Java and its generics and not of functional programming itself e.g. Scala can condense the above to one line per function.

+#### What's next?

+In the next post the niching functions and structures will be introduced.